namoopsoo/namoopsoo.github.io/content/post/2025-01-27-nice-embedding-pooling-bug.md

 so, clearly one of the vectors was the same batched but not the other.

 ### Looking at it another way I saw this,
 So the embeddings from the new `model.embed_documents` func was different than when running the single `model.embed_query`, but only for one query.
-Weird, and flippin the order did not isolate the bug.
+Weird, and flipping the order did not isolate the bug.
 ```python
 queries = ["chicken wings", "chicken parmesan"]
 print(model.embed_documents(queries))